ProjectComio/Expo/docs/setup/permissions.md

 ## Member permissions
 **Comio** will warn the member who called the command is he/she is missing the required permissions (can be disabled via dashboard), but you can also specify allowed roles and channels for each command.

-If you cannot see slash commands, then you may have disabled the "Use slash commands" options in your user settings.
+If you cannot see slash commands, then you may have disabled the "Use slash commands" option in your user settings.

 <img className="docImg" alt="Use settings for slash commands" src="/img/docs/0f99fca0ac9ea66e198d02b9d65b0e35.png" />